Loyalist feud: 2002–2003

 A second internal feud arose in 2002 when Johnny Adair and former politician John White were expelled from the UDA.
 Many members of the 2nd Battalion Shankill Road West Belfast Brigade, commonly known as 'C' Company, stood by Adair and White, while the rest of the organisation were involved with attacks on these groups and vice versa.
 There were four murders; the first victim being a nephew of a leading loyalist opposed to Adair, Jonathon Stewart, killed at a party on 26 December 2002.
 Roy Green was killed in retaliation.
-The last victims were John 'Grug' Gregg (noted for a failed attempt on the life of Gerry Adams) and Robert Carson, another Loyalist.
+The last victims were John Gregg (noted for a failed attempt on the life of Gerry Adams) and Robert Carson, another Loyalist.
 Adair's time as leader came to an end on 6 February 2003 when south Belfast brigadier Jackie McDonald led a force of around 100 men onto the Shankill to oust Adair, who promptly fled to England.
 Adair's former ally Mo Courtney, who had returned to the mainstream UDA immediately before the attack, was appointed the new West Belfast brigadier, ending the feud.

 Shortly after the removal of Jimbo Simpson in 2003 a number of incidents where several houses and a business were attacked in the Ballysillan and Glenbryn areas.
 It is understood a mob of up to 40 of Simpson's supporters attempted to oust the current leadership.
-Jim 'Jimbo' Simpson - dubbed the 'Bacardi Brigadier' when he was the organisation's north Belfast leader - was believed to have fled Northern Ireland with several supporters shortly after the failed coup.
+Jim 'Jimbo' Simpson – dubbed the 'Bacardi Brigadier' when he was the organisation's north Belfast leader – was believed to have fled Northern Ireland with several supporters shortly after the failed coup.